top of page

 Practice makes permanent.

-Everything you do to prevent barking, helps breaks the cycle.
+Everything you do to prevent barking, helps break the cycle.
 If he's barking at what he sees, install visual blocks.

 If he's barking at what he hears,